Biden to meet Kenya president as war roils nearby Ethiopia

 The U.S. and United Nations say Ethiopian troops have prevented passage of trucks carrying food and other aid.
 Scores of people have starved to death, The Associated Press has reported.

-The meeting with Kenyatta comes as the Kenyan leader has faced scrutiny over he and his family’s offshore holdings uncovered in the Pandora Papers.
+The meeting with Kenyatta comes as the Kenyan leader has faced scrutiny over his and his family’s offshore holdings uncovered in the Pandora Papers.

 Kenyatta is one of more than 330 current and former politicians identified as beneficiaries of the secret accounts unveiled in recent reporting by the International Consortium of Investigative Journalists.
 The ICIJ found that as Kenyatta publicly campaigned against corruption, his family stowed away about $30 million in offshore wealth.

-The Pandora Papers revelations are expected to be brought up during the Office Office meeting, the administration official said.
+The Pandora Papers revelations are expected to be brought up during the Oval Office meeting, the administration official said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.